 Growing up in Cornwall, a remote and beautiful part of England, was the start of a journey for me.
 It urged me to look back to our ancient ancestors and the way they lived in harmony with nature, practically and spiritually.
 Having lived in a variety of contrasting countries and cultures, it’s clear that it’s the nature that binds us to our land, community, culture and values.
 It is the most universal connection shared between all people, yet also one of the most neglected.
 The world is in the grasp of the largest socio-technological revolution in our history, and the machine of modernity has changed our society and distanced us from nature in a way that is leaving people feeling, confused, alienated and depressed.
 Humanity and the environment can’t keep up, and why should they?
 As a result, wilderness, culture and meaningful values are lost.
-My international lifestyle and perspective has inspired me to write music that helps people reconnect with nature and reflect upon our values as human beings.
+My international perspective has helped me to try to write music that helps people reconnect with nature and reflect upon our values as human beings.
 How are we to continue living on this planet: as a part of nature, or apart from it?

 The new solo piano album by Guy Shepherd